r10513/Arch-installer/README.md

 Your PC must be booted in UEFI mode, otherwise this script won't work.
-Here a quick way to determine if your PC is in UEFI boot mode: https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface or, more quickly, check if the directory /sys/firmware/efi/ exists.
+Here a quick way to determine if your PC is in UEFI boot mode: https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface or, more quickly, check if the directory /sys/firmware/efi/ exist.
 In future I might add a check at beginning of start_install.sh

-I also decided not to make checks on input.
-If you answer a question with a silly answer, or if you don't provide a needed value, the script may fail.
+I also decided not to make checks (for validity, emptiness, etc.) on input.
+If you don't provide an answer to a question, the script may fail.

 # DISCLAIMER